Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 Innovations in Onsite Sanitation

-Innovations such as self-contained, waterless toilets and advanced septic tank designs are making onsite sanitation more efficient and sustainable.
+Innovations such as self-contained, waterless toilets and advanced septic tank designs are making onsite or decentralized sanitation more efficient and sustainable.

 The Role of Government and NGOs